MicrosoftDocs/winrt-api/windows.data.text/textpredictiongenerator_getcandidatesasync_1185174467.md

 The maximum number of predicted words to return.

 ## -returns
-An asynchronous operation to return an [IVectorView](http://msdn.microsoft.com/library/644aa3d0-6f4d-406e-9adc-7f02fe575e90) of the list of predicted words.
+An asynchronous operation object which, when it completes, contains an [IVectorView](http://msdn.microsoft.com/library/644aa3d0-6f4d-406e-9adc-7f02fe575e90) of strings, which are the predicted words.

 ## -remarks